The Marsden Grotto

 In this case, we tell the tale of John the Jibber.
 In essence, people believed he was selling information to HM Customs and his fellow criminals didn’t like this.
 So, they put him in a barrel and hung it in a cave close to the present lift shaft.
 Obviously, he died of starvation.

 We have no name of the lad in tale one, but it may be the same as that in tale two.
 This is because, some things become vague over time.
-Obviously, both stories could be true but equally they could be variations of the same one.
-Whatever the truth is, hauntings still occur.
+Obviously, both stories could be true, but equally they could be variations of the same one.
+Whatever the truth is, hauntings and strange things still occur to this day.

-Finally, we have recently saw flash-floods, an increase in poltergeist activity.
-Then there was the dramatic collapse of the arch at Marsden Rock.
+There were flash-floods in the area recently and an increase in poltergeist activity.
+Then there was the dramatic collapse of the arch at Marsden Rock which stands just yards from the Marsden Grotto Pub.